 While cars have safety measures in place like seat belts, air bags, and an autobody built to absorb impact, people can still sustain terrible injuries that could potentially affect them for the rest of their lives.
 They will likely need some form of treatment, which could include staying in the hospital.
 Future surgeries or months of rehabilitation could also be required.

-Our attorneys are familiar with the consequences of car collisions:
+Our auto accident lawyers are familiar with the consequences of car collisions:

 - Traumatic brain injury.
 In an auto wreck, the vehicle occupants are in danger of hitting their head against the window, head-rest, dashboard, or something could come through the windshield and possibly penetrate their skull.

 - Paralysis.
 Trauma to the spinal cord could result in some form of paralysis.
 Depending on where the injury site is, someone could potentially lose use of their legs, called paraplegia, or arms, trunk, and legs, called tetraplegia.